 Customize tasks

-Runtime attributes can be specified in one of two ways:
+Runtime attributes can be specified in one of three ways:

 Task Example